ygnmhdtt/blog.ygnmhdtt/content/post/lambda-convert-pdf-to-img.md

 const dstKey = srcKey.replace('.pdf', '.png');
 ```

-Now, destination bucket and key is same as source.
+Now, destination bucket and key is same as source (extension will be `png` ).
 If you want to configure it, please write your own code.

 Other configurations are written in README.
-Please use and feedback me!!
+Please use it and send feedback to me!!